AN ADVANCED PROGRAM FOR EMERGING CLASSICAL SINGERS

 Vocal Fellows Program

-An advanced program for emerging classical singers with interest in Baroque music and Historically Informed Performance Practice.
+Bach Charlotte Vocal Fellows is an advanced program for emerging classical singers with interest in Baroque music and Historically Informed Performance Practice.

 Our Vocal Fellows Program brings to Charlotte young professional singers who are looking to develop their careers with highly specialized training and collaborating with leading artists in the field of Baroque music.
 At the Charlotte Bach Festival, Vocal Fellows have the opportunity to experience high-level coaching with our artistic leadership team, to benefit from mentorship from seasoned singers, and to perform the music of J.S.
 Bach and his contemporaries as chamber singers and as soloists in a historically-informed setting.
 This specialized training provided for Vocal Fellows comes free-of-cost for the singers, thanks to the generous support of the Maurer Family Foundation.